 Hubert Walter follows Baldwin as Archbishop of Canterbury.

-John chose people to help him run the country.
+John landed back in England on the 25th at Shoreham in Sussex.
+He reached London on the 26th and chose people to help him run the country.
 He appointed the Archbishop of Canterbury, Hubert Walter, as Chancellor.
 Geoffrey fitz Peter was chosen as Justiciar and William, Earl of Pembroke, became Marshal of John's household.

 After losing Normandy to the French, John sent an embassy to France to negotiate with Philippe.
 In the party that went from England were Hubert Walter and William Marshal.
 The negotiations failed due to Philippe's demands.

 The castles at Chinon and Loches both fell to the French as Philippe strengthened his position.
 Again William Marshall travelled to see Philippe to agree peace terms, but his attempts were destroyed by Hubert Walter who sent a secret letter to Philippe telling him not to accept William Marshal's promise that John would do homage to Philippe.
 (What's going on here?)

 Hubert Walter the Archbishop of Canterbury and King John's most important advisor died.

 When Hubert Walter died a dispute began between King John and the monks of Canterbury over who should become the new Archbishop of Canterbury.
 King John wanted John de Grey, Bishop of Norwich, to have the position but the monks wanted their sub-prior, Reginald.
 The matter was delayed until December when a mission sent to Rome could consult the Pope.
 Reginald himself went as part of the mission and stated that he had been elected by the monks.
 When King John heard of this he demanded that De Gray should be elected and the monks dutifully did.